vmc-7645/camera-site/README.md

 # Camera Site
+A simple camera application built on Angular.
+See a live demo [here](https://vmc-7645.github.io/camera-site/main).

 ## About
 A simple webapp used to take pictures with the users webcam, free to use/copy at will without credit (though it would be nice).